trisfaizal/Marketing-Site/_drafts/custom-editor-styles.md

 ## Structure

-The format dropdown has always been available in the Content Editor and on block level Editable Regions, used mainly to mark up headings.
+The format dropdown has always been available in the *Content Editor* and on block level *Editable Regions*, used mainly to mark up headings.
 You can now define what options are available in this list:

 ~~~yaml
 _options: